 1. Complete the Required Notetaker Employment Survey from the link in the assignment confirmation email within 24 hours of accepting a notetaking assignment.

-2. If you are NOT currently employed by UW-Madison, submit all required forms and documents (see below) in person at a McBurney Fair for Recently Hired Notetakers (January 25, 29 and February 1, 2019).
-If you are assigned after February 1, you must submit any required forms and documents within 3 days of starting a notetaking assignment.
+2. If you are NOT currently employed by UW-Madison, submit all required forms and documents (see below) in person at a McBurney Fair for Recently Hired Notetakers.
+If you are assigned after the last fair, you must submit any required forms and documents within 3 days of starting a notetaking assignment.
 (NOTE: UW Foundation, UW Hospital and Clinics, and UW Extension do not qualify as UW-Madison employment since they do not share the same Human Resources database.
 If you are currently employed by those three organizations, you will still need to attend a fair.)

 - W-4 form

 - Supporting documents for the I-9 form (You will need to provide either one documents in List A OR one document in List B in combination with one document in List C.).

 - No copies of I-9 supporting documents will be accepted.
 They must be original and unexpired.

 - Even if you provided I-9 supporting documents to a previous UW-Madison employer and they have not expired, McBurney is required to re-verify your identity by examining the original documents again.

 - Students previously employed by UW-Madison may only need to submit new W-4 and direct deposit forms if they would like to provide updated information.